jkalleberg/DV-TrioTrain/docs/index.md

 # DV-TrioTrain v0.8

 DeepVariant-TrioTrain (DV-TT) is an automated pipeline for extending DeepVariant (DV), a deep-learning-based germline variant caller.
-See the [original DeepVariant github page](https://github.com/google/deepvariant) to learn more about DeepVariant.
+To learn more about DV, [see the github page.](https://github.com/google/deepvariant)

 ---